madetech/blog/posts/introduction_to_agile_scrum.md

 At its core, Agile is a set of principles that can be used to guide the delivery of a software project.
 It encourages communication, collaboration and working software over documentation and plans that cannot change.

 ###The Agile Manifesto
 The bible has the ten commandments.
-Scientologists has Dianetics and the auditors code.
-Agile practitioners follow **The Agile Manifesto**:
+Scientologists has Dianetics and their auditors code.
+Agile practitioners follow something called the **The Agile Manifesto**:

 1. **Individuals and interactions** over processes and tools
 2. **Working software** over comprehensive documentation
 3. **Customer collaboration** over contract negotiation
 4. **Responding to change** over following a plan

 The Manifesto is embraced by all good Agile teams.
-They value the items on the right hand side (the text that is not in bold), but favour the left hand side (text in bold).
+Teams value the items on the right hand side (the text that is not in bold), but favour the left hand side (text in bold).
 You'll often hear Agilists citing items from the Manifesto as a rationale behind a decision or approach.

 In addition to the manifesto, Agile practitioners also follow a more granular set of principles, which guide the day-to-day running of a an agile project: